 Deferred Income Annuity

 A deferred income annuity is a contract funded with a lump-sum payment (premium) in exchange for guaranteed income payments at a future date.
-Also known as a longevity annuity because of QLAC-eligibility, a DIA can serve as a pension-like income stream for investors without a defined benefit plan through their employer.
-A DIA helps bridge an income gap and maintains an income floor to cover basic expenses in retirement.
+Also known as a longevity annuity because of qualified longevity annuity contract (QLAC) eligibility, a deferred income annuity can serve as a pension-like income stream for investors without a defined benefit plan through their employer.
+A deferred income annuity helps bridge an income gap and maintains an income floor to cover basic expenses in retirement.

 Deferred Income Annuity sales increased totaled $1.9B, a 14% increase from 2020, but less than 2019's $2.5B total sales.
 For clients seeking deferred income without the market exposure of a variable annuity, a DIA provides a more predictable solution.